boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Constant lookup time
  - Potential to be space efficient if key terms share the same prefixes
  - Easy to do wildcard queries
- - Can store TF alongside terms
+ - Can store TF alongside terms as a positional index

 Disadvantages
  - Can take up more space if lots of prefixes